naomishimberg/naomishimberg.github.io/_pages/research.md

 ## Works in Progress
-**Intragenerational Inequality in the Social Cost of Carbon** \\
+**Intragenerational Inequality in the Social Cost of Carbon** (advised by [Kenneth Gillingham]([url](https://resources.environment.yale.edu/gillingham/)))\\
-My senior thesis incorporates equity-weighting into the social cost of carbon.
+The social cost of carbon dioxide (SC-CO2) measures the monetized value of the damages to society caused by the additional emissions of one metric ton of CO2 emissions.
+Many refer to it as the most important number in climate policy.
+Following a 2017 report by the US National Academies of Sciences, Engineering, and Medicine (NASEM) highlighting that current SC-CO2 estimates no longer reflect the latest research, researchers have created the new open-source Greenhouse Gas Impact Value Estimator (GIVE) model.
+This paper incorporates equity-weighting, a long talked about "next step" in updating the SC-CO2, into the GIVE model, to reflect that the impacts of climate change asymmetrically affect people and regions.

 **The Merit Order Effect of Wind and its Effects on Renewable Energy Policy: Evidence from New York** (with Seung Min Kim) \\